1. Home

 In addition to the motors and rotating components, tracking systems also need more mounting materials than an average rooftop installation, as the panels must be raised above the ground (or a flat roof) to allow for a full rotation.

-The additional upfront investment in sun-tracking solar panels can add up very quickly.
-For homeowners, these expenses typically exceed the financial benefits of having more efficient solar power generation onsite.
+For homeowners, these additional expenses typically exceed the financial benefits of having more efficient solar power generation onsite.

 Property requirements